 I recently told you about our 15-day European road trip itinerary through Germany, Switzerland, and Alsace (France).
 I love the flexibility and excitement of all the possibilities that come with road trips.
 We traveled with our 2 kids (ages 6 and 16), and – if the stops are chosen carefully, I believe that road tripping is easier to manage with kids than taking trains or flying between multiple destinations in Europe.

 I happen to love planning the trip as much as the trip itself – and before I get too immersed into planning a new itinerary, I would like to share the planning lessons from THIS road trip.
-They might be useful as you are planning your own road trip in Europe for one of these summers.
+They might be useful as you are planning your own family road trip in Europe for one of these summers.

 WHERE TO START

-Think of a place (a country, a city, a region) that calls for you in Europe (we all have them!) and start there.
+Think of a place (a country, a city, a region) that calls for you in Europe (we all have them!) and start planning your trip there.
 Look at the maps to see what other places “nearby” could be added and “google map” the distances and travel times.
 Consider how many travel days you have for your trip and research the cheapest and/or most convenient flight connections from your city to the nearest airport near your starting point.
 You will be changing your route many times at this initial stage, but you have to start somewhere!

 For me, a dreamy spa town of Baden-Baden, Germany (straight from the 19-century Russian novel) was a trip inspiration (with Frankfurt, Germany, being a convenient air travel hub within 1.5 hour of driving.)
 I “noticed” that Alsace wine region of France was less than an hour drive away and HAD to include it too.
 Looking a bit further, Switzerland was another 2-hour drive, so it quickly made it onto the itinerary.
 Bavarian portion of the trip just logically finished the perfect road “CIRCLE”.
 I did not know much about Bavaria before our trip, so I used many research tools (I included them below) to plan our stops.